 - One Piece: An unintentional example.
-Punk Hazard, the island were Caesar Clown (a wanted Mad Scientist who was thought to be dead by the public) secretly hides in, used to be a relatively normal island (that's full of gases as part of the Gas Leak Cover-Up in the past), but it became a battle stage for 2 admirals Akainu and Aokiji.
+Punk Hazard, the island where Caesar Clown (a wanted Mad Scientist who was thought to be dead by the public) secretly hides in, used to be a relatively normal island (that's full of gases as part of the Gas Leak Cover-Up in the past), but it became a battle stage for two admirals Akainu and Aokiji.
 The battle was so intense and lasted for 10 days straight, which permanently alters the weather and geology on it, turning it into a Hailfire Peaks covered in firestorms and blizzards.
 The center of the island is a lake with a perpetual tornado on it.
 All in all, this makes the island into a dangerous place people normally wouldn't land their feet onto, which helps Caesar maintaining his secrecy.

 - The Seventh Tower: The Old Khamsoul, a Time Abyss oracle in the Spirit World, can only be contacted from a spire in the eye of an extraordinarily powerful and destructive tornado, and might in fact be the tornado.
 The main characters reach it by flying over the top with the aid of some Storm Shepherds.

 - Villains & Vigilantes adventure "Devil's Domain".
 The Devil places a giant machine off the east coast of Florida.
 When it's activated, it creates an incredibly powerful weather system around it that is dubbed "The Vortex".
 It prevents any access to the machine by conventional forces: only superheroes are powerful enough to get through it.